White House gives lawmakers formal notice of Iraq strike amid complaints from Democrats

 Senator Elizabeth Warren, another Democratic candidate, told reporters on Saturday that Trump has taken the United States “to the brink of war” and called his actions “reckless.
 He evidently has no plan.”

-House of Representatives Speaker Nancy Pelosi has said the strike in Baghdad was conducted without specific authorization from Congress and “without the consultation of the Congress.”
+Pelosi has said the strike in Baghdad was conducted without specific authorization from Congress and “without the consultation of the Congress.”

+On Saturday she described the administration’s military engagement as “provocative, escalatory and disproportionate”, and said it put U.S. citizens, troops and their allies in danger.

-The Pentagon on Friday briefed staff members from the House Armed Service Committee and Senate Armed Service Committee on the attack and other recent developments in Iraq.
+The Pentagon on Friday briefed staff members from the House Armed Service Committee and Senate Armed Service Committee on the attack.

 On Friday, Democratic U.S. Senator Tim Kaine introduced a resolution to force a debate and vote in Congress to prevent further escalation of hostilities with Iran.